cert-manager/website/content/docs/usage/gateway.md

 Since cert-manager 1.15, the Gateway API support is no longer gated behind a feature flag, but you still need to enable the Gateway API support.

-To enable on the Gateway API support, use the [file-based configuration](../installation/configuring-components.md#configuration-file) using the following `config` Helm value:
+To enable the Gateway API support, use the [file-based configuration](../installation/configuring-components.md#configuration-file) using the following `config` Helm value: